United States support for Iraq during the Iran–Iraq War: Bear Spares

-The United States assisted Iraq through a military aid program known as "Bear Spares", whereby the U.S. military "made sure that spare parts and ammunition for Soviet or Soviet-style weaponry were available to countries which sought to reduce their dependence on the Soviets for defense needs."
-According to Teicher's court sworn declaration:
+According to Howard Teicher, the United States assisted Iraq through a military aid program known as "Bear Spares", whereby the U.S. military "made sure that spare parts and ammunition for Soviet or Soviet-style weaponry were available to countries which sought to reduce their dependence on the Soviets for defense needs."
+According to Teicher's 1995 court affidavit:

 If the "Bear Spares" were manufactured outside the United States, then the U.S. could arrange for the provision of these weapons to a third country without direct involvement.
 Israel, for example, had a very large stockpile of Soviet weaponry and ammunition captured during its various wars.
 At the suggestion of the United States, the Israelis would transfer the spare parts and weapons to third countries ...
 Similarly, Egypt manufactured weapons and spare parts from Soviet designs and provided these weapons and ammunition to the Iraqis and other countries.

-Little today is known about this program as details remain scarce.

 Dual-use exports

 On February 9, 1994, Senator Riegle delivered a report—commonly known as the Riegle Report—in which it was stated that "pathogenic (meaning 'disease producing'), toxigenic (meaning 'poisonous'), and other biological research materials were exported to Iraq pursuant to application and licensing by the U.S. Department of Commerce."
 It added: "These exported biological materials were not attenuated or weakened and were capable of reproduction."
 The report then detailed 70 shipments (including anthrax) from the United States to Iraqi government agencies over three years, concluding "It was later learned that these microorganisms exported by the United States were identical to those the UN inspectors found and recovered from the Iraqi biological warfare program."

 Donald Riegle, Chairman of the Senate committee that authored the aforementioned Riegle Report, said:

 U.N. inspectors had identified many United States manufactured items that had been exported from the United States to Iraq under licenses issued by the Department of Commerce, and [established] that these items were used to further Iraq's chemical and nuclear weapons development and its missile delivery system development programs. ...
 The executive branch of our government approved 771 different export licenses for sale of dual-use technology to Iraq.
 I think that is a devastating record.

 The U.S. Centers for Disease Control sent Iraq 14 separate agents "with biological warfare significance," according to Riegle's investigators.